neufieldrobotics/spinnaker_sdk_camera_driver/README.md

 ### Dynamic Reconfigure parameters
-* ~target_grey_val (double)
+* ~target_grey_value (double)
   Target Grey Value is a parameter that helps to compensate for various lighting conditions by adjusting brightness to achieve optimal imaging results.
 The value is linear and is a percentage of the maximum pixel value.
   Explained in detail at [FLIR webpage](https://www.flir.com/support-center/iis/machine-vision/application-note/using-auto-exposure-in-blackfly-s/).

-  Setting target_grey_val invokes setting AutoExposureTargetGreyValueAuto to 'off' and AutoExposureTargetGreyValue is set to target_grey_val.
+  Setting target_grey_value invokes setting AutoExposureTargetGreyValueAuto to 'off' and AutoExposureTargetGreyValue is set to target_grey_value.
 * ~exposure_time (int, default= 0, 0:auto)
   Exposure time for the sensor.
   When Exposure time is set within minimum and maximum exposure time limits(varies with camera model), ExposureAuto is set to 'off' and ExposureTime is set to exposure_time param value.